Thread Pool#

 Best practices#

-• Batch small tasks — avoid overhead by grouping tiny operations
+• Batch small tasks — group tiny operations to amortise queue and mutex overhead

-• Synchronize carefully — protect shared state with mutexes or atomics
+• Synchronize shared state — protect any data written by multiple tasks with mutexes or atomics

-• Avoid blocking in tasks — don’t call blocking I/O in CPU-bound pools
+• Avoid blocking in tasks — long blocking calls stall a worker and reduce throughput

 Comparison: ThreadPool vs. distribute()#